Jordan Taylor (racing driver): Racing career

-Taylor also competed at the 24 Hours of Le Mans in 2013 through 2017 in the GTE-Pro class for Corvette Racing, where he won the GT Pro class in 2015, and finished second in 2014 and third in 2017.
+Taylor also competed at the 24 Hours of Le Mans from 2013 through 2017 in the GTE-Pro class for Corvette Racing, where he won the GT Pro class in 2015, and finished second in 2014 and third in 2017.

 For the 2017 IMSA season, Taylor drove a Cadillac DPi-V.R. in the new Daytona Prototype International class.
-He won the 24 Hours of Daytona, the 12 Hours of Sebring and the next three races.
-Later he scored two additional podiums en route to the championship.
+He won the 24 Hours of Daytona, the 12 Hours of Sebring, and the next three races.
+Later, he scored two additional podiums en route to the championship.
 He also won the Pirelli World Challenge SprintX GT Championship, driving a Cadillac ATS-V.R with codriver Michael Cooper.
-The duo won at Canadian Tire Motorsport Park, took four podiums, and finished in the top-ten in nine out of ten races, taking the title by three points.
+The duo won at Canadian Tire Motorsport Park, took four podiums, and finished in the top ten in nine out of ten races, taking the title by three points.

 In 2018, Renger van der Zande became his new co-driver at Wayne Taylor Racing.
-He scored a single win at Petit Le Mans and three additional podiums, including a second place finish at the 12 Hours of Sebring, and was third in the overall standings.
+He scored a single win at Petit Le Mans and three additional podiums, including a second-place finish at the 12 Hours of Sebring, and was third in the overall standings.

-Taylor won the 2019 24 Hours of Daytona, and finished second at the 12 Hours of Sebring and Petit Le Mans.
-However he had poor results at the sprint races, and finished fourth in points.
+Taylor won the 2019 24 Hours of Daytona and finished second at the 12 Hours of Sebring and Petit Le Mans.
+However, he had poor results at the sprint races and finished fourth in points.

 For the 2020 IMSA season, Taylor became a Corvette Racing full-time factory driver.
 He claimed five wins and three runner-up finishes to claim his third championship.

-In 2021, he got a class win at the 24 Hours of Daytona, as well as a second place finish at the 24 Hours of Le Mans.
+In 2021, Taylor got a class win at the 24 Hours of Daytona, as well as a second-place finish at the 24 Hours of Le Mans.